Monotone solutions for mean field games master equations : continuous state space and common noise: First order master equations with common noise

 \end{itemize} \end{Def} We now present a result of uniqueness of monotone solutions of \eqref{me2p}, which does not rely on any particular assumption on the evolution of the process $p$.
-This is not surprising since the uniqueness of solutions arises from monotonicity properties which models a sort of competition between the players, and this additional parameter does not perturb the competition between the players. \begin{Theorem} Under Hypothesis \ref{hypmon}, two pairs of functions $U_1,U_2$ monotone solution of \eqref{me2p} in the sense of Definition \ref{defp2} only differ by a constant pair of functions $c_1,c_2 : [0,\infty) \times \mptd \to \mathbb{R}$.
-Under Hypothesis \ref{hypmon+}, there is uniqueness of such a pair of functions. \end{Theorem} \begin{Rem} We here understand Hypotheses \ref{hypmon} and \ref{hypmon+} in the sense that $f(\cdot,p_1)$ and $f(\cdot,p_2)$ both satisfy the monotonicity assumptions. \end{Rem} \begin{proof} The proof of this result is very similar to the one of Theorem \ref{uniqtime}.
+This is not surprising since the uniqueness of solutions arises from monotonicity properties which models a sort of competition between the players, and this additional parameter does not perturb the competition between the players. \begin{Theorem} Under Hypothesis \ref{hypmon}, two pairs of functions $(U_1,U_2)$ and $(V_1,V_2)$, monotone solutions of \eqref{me2p} in the sense of Definition \ref{defp2}, only differ by a pair of functions $c_1,c_2 : [0,\infty) \times \mptd \to \mathbb{R}$.\end{Theorem} \begin{Rem} We here understand Hypotheses \ref{hypmon} in the sense that $f(\cdot,p_1)$ and $f(\cdot,p_2)$ both satisfy the monotonicity assumptions.
+As in the previous case, we could have adapted Section \ref{sec:extensionuniqueness} in this situation. \end{Rem} \begin{proof} The proof of this result is very similar to the one of Theorem \ref{uniqtime}.
 Let us take two solutions $(U_1,U_2)$ and $(V_1,V_2)$ and define $W : \{1;2\}\times [0,T]^2 \times \mptd^2$ by

 Let us now remark, following the same argument as in the proof of Theorem \ref{uniqtime}, that at a point $(i_0,t_0,s_0,µ_0,\nu_0)$ of strict minimum of $W$ (up to the addition small perturbations using Lemma \ref{Stegall}), the term arising in the relation of monotone solutions from the additional term in $\lambda_{i_0}$ is of the form